 The determination letter together with a copy of the relevant rights and obligations document (either return to work or non-return to work) and the signed varied plan constitute a formal determination under section 37 of DRCA, section 53 of MRCA and under the VVRS Instrument.
 The determination letter should address the relevant points under either section 37 of DRCA, 51 of MRCA or the VVRS Instrument that have been considered.
 These points are outlined in section 3.8.3 of this library.
 Only points that are relevant to the decision need to be noted in the determination letter to vary a plan.
 For example, if a plan is varied because the focus of a plan is changing from return to work to non-return to work, so that the person can concentrate on accessing treatment and building their resilience, then the person’s current ability to engage in employment is a key reason for the plan being varied and should be highlighted in the letter.

 The client and rehabilitation service provider are required to sign the plan variation.
 The DVA Rehabilitation Coordinator must also sign the plan, using either a physical (wet) signature or an electronic signature.

-For further information about what needs to be provided to the client as part of making a determination to vary a rehabilitation plan, DVA delegates are asked to please refer to Chapter 3 of the Rehabilitation Procedures Guide.
+For further information about what needs to be provided to the client as part of making a determination to vary a rehabilitation plan, DVA delegates are asked to please refer to their procedures.

 It is essential that any variations to a plan are based on an assessment by the rehabilitation provider, and that the client is consulted about the proposed variation.
 A copy of the varied plan must be provided to the client.
-If there are barriers to a client signing the plan amendment, DVA delegates are requested to please refer to Chapter 3 of the Rehabilitation Procedures Guide for further information.
+If there are barriers to a client signing the plan amendment, DVA delegates are requested to please refer to their procedures for further information.